Intent

 • Discover and develop an appreciation for cultural differences and structures in the language studied.

-In MFL, skills in speaking, reading and writing in another language are developed through a multi-sensory approach such as rhymes, songs, stories and repetition, which are built on as the children progress through Key Stage Two.
+In MFL, skills in speaking, reading and writing in another language are developed through rhymes, songs, stories and repetition, which are built on as the children progress through Key Stage Two.
 Children also develop their understanding of the grammatical structures of the taught language and how these structures differ from language to language.

 The weekly ‘French Focus’ enables pupils to continuously practise and embed previously taught knowledge, in particular when MFL is not being taught during a half term, through repetition of spoken and written language.
 It emphasises the core units being revisited on a regular basis so children can build on their basic understanding throughout the different year groups.